 You’ll never hear me say that I’ve had my fill of chocolate and peanut butter.
 No, that flavor combination will always be near and dear to my heart.
 And my stomach.
+These chocolate-dipped peanut butter meltaway cookies are a delicious way to enjoy that perfect pair!

 What You’ll Need